About this work:

 3 Words That Best Describe Me:

 One, big, contradiction.
 I have a lot of seemingly opposite qualities, which I generally attribute to my bi-cultural ancestry.
 My parents were born on opposite sides of the world and raised in seemingly opposite cultures.
 However, despite their apparent differences they actually share a lot of fundamental values at heart.
 Similarly, upon closer examination my personal characteristics are more of an unusual combination than contradictory to one another.
-On a conceptual level, I also find it interesting that opposites are often similar in their extremes – like the way that reverse racism is actually racist, and militant feminism is essentially a form of sexism.
+On a conceptual level, I also find it interesting that opposites can have similar effects in their extremes.

 Control Vs. Chaos